-I find that not only was walking good for me to overcome my baby blues, it also helped me recover from cesarean quickly.
-On top of that, it helped my baby to sleep better after the walk.
+I found that not only was walking good for me to overcome my baby blues, it also helped me recover from cesarean quickly.
+Besides, it helped my baby to sleep better after the walk.

 When I planned my menu, the food shopping and cooking became easier to do.
 I would know how much time I had to spend cooking.

-Also, with the right plan, I don’t have to cook every day.
+Also, with the right plan, I didn’t have to cook every day.